tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/存储类型概述_intl_en.md

 > !
 >
-> - If you did not specify the storage class when uploading an object, it will be uploaded to **STANDARD** by default.
+> - If you don't specify the storage class for an object upon upload, it will be uploaded to **STANDARD** by default.

 ## ARCHIVE